zen-browser/docs/content/guides/live-editing.md

 2. Navigate to the **Style Editor** tab.
 3. In the filter/search bar, type `userChrome` to locate the `userChrome.css` file you created earlier.

+>[!info] Enable Browser Developer Tools
+>Afer Firefox version `131` the Browser Developer Tools is **disabled** by default for security.
+>1.
+Open the `about:config` page.
+This page contains advanced settings for the browser.
+>2.
+Search for `devtools.debugger.remote-enabled`
+>3.
+Toggle the setting to `true` by double-clicking on it

 ## Step 4: Edit the `userChrome.css` File

 1. The `userChrome.css` file should now be visible in the Style Editor.